gracewashere/graysonwright.com/source/projects/administrate.markdown

 One of the things that drew me to this project is that, unlike most open-source projects,
-Administrate's interface will be used by non-technical people.
+Administrate's interface is used by non-technical people.
-The goal is to design an interface both general enough to be used in any Rails app, and intuitive enough for non-technical admins to be productive with it.
+The goal was to design an interface both general enough to be used in any Rails app, and intuitive enough for non-technical admins to be productive with it.

 ### Process

-From the beginning, I wanted the project to be user-driven.
+From the beginning the project was driven by user testing and feedback.
 Before writing a single line of code,
 I watched coworkers work with the existing libraries to find pain points.
+While developing,
-Shortly after, I created several iterations of prototypes and collected feedback to validate my assumptions about the project.
+I created several iterations of prototypes and collected feedback to validate my assumptions about the project.

-I'm working with designers at thoughtbot to improve the visual design and user experience.
-In the next few weeks,
-we'll ask nontechnical users to walk through the interface as we watch so we can identify areas that need work.